h-dashti/Surface-Growth-Models/README.md

 # Surface-Growth-Models
-Graphical simulation of surface growth models
+Graphical simulation of surface growth models using C#.